 The foil is only mildly uncomfortable

-I'd like to preface this by saying if you are a DeafBlind person looking for assisstive technology I must again reccomend you go to tatum robotics as that's where you'll find the most cutting-edge technology.
+I'd like to preface this by saying if you are a DeafBlind person looking for assisstive technology I must again reccomend you go to Tatum Robotics as that's where you'll find the most cutting-edge technology.
 That being said, I believe that any invention built to help unfairly disadvantaged people should not center around a profit motive, and for that reason soon after the first official release of this device and its software I will be publishing an instruction manual so that anyone with access to a 3D printer around ~$75 can make their own device.
 You may also feel free to take these designs for other purposes, after all it's hard to come by good robotic hand designs for less than $19,000

-The most recent DeafBlind Accessible Computer
+The most recent DeafBlind Accessible Computer, being operated with Laura

 Stay tuned for more :>